Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Introduction

 History offers a cautionary parallel: the early Internet prioritized connectivity over security, inviting decades of malware and retrofitted defenses~\cite{hammond2025multiagentrisksadvancedai}. \textbf{We caution that these AI ecosystems could become the ``early Internet'' of the 2020s: cross-domain multi-agent LLM systems could repeat this mistake if deployed without a security-first mindset.} A malicious or compromised agent injected into a collaborative network---or subtle manipulation of inter-agent messages---could trigger cascading failures across organizational boundaries~\cite{NEURIPS2023_4cddc8fc}.

-In this position paper, we put forward a structured outlook on securing {\bf cross-domain multi-agent LLM} systems.
-We identify seven distinct categories of security challenges that must be addressed to prevent the multi-agent future from repeating the Internet's early mistakes.
+In this Perspective, we chart a path to securely unlock the benefits of cross-domain LLM systems.
+In particular, we identify seven distinct categories of security challenges that must be addressed to prevent the multi-agent future from repeating the Internet's early mistakes.
 At a high level, we categorize these challenges into two classes -- agent's behavioral security and data-centric security.
 Behavioral security concerns how autonomous agents form teams, make decisions, and potentially misbehave in concert, while data-centric security pertains to the content and privacy of the information they exchange.
 Out of the seven cross-domain multi-agent LLM security challenges, the ones belonging to the behavioral security class are: (C1) unvetted dynamic grouping; (C2) collusion control; (C3) conflicting incentives and goals; and (C4) distributed self-tuning drift.
-The ones belonging to the data-centric security class are: (C5) cross-domain provenance obscurity; (C6) cross-domain context bypass; and (C7) inter-domain confidentiality and integrity.
-We further group these challenges into behavior-centric issues (C1-C4) and data-centric issues (C5-C7).
+The ones belonging to the data-centric security class are: (C5) cross-domain provenance obscurity; (C6) cross-domain context bypass; and (C7) cross-domain confidentiality and integrity.
+We further group these challenges into behavior-centric issues (C1-C4) and data-centric issues (C5--C7).
 We depict these challenges in~\autoref{fig:system_overview}.

 Each of the above seven challenges represents a significant gap where existing AI security techniques fall short in the cross-domain multi-agent context.
-For each challenge, we illustrate plausible attack scenarios, \revise{and importantly, propose metrics and principles for systematic security assessment.} This work aims to surface overlooked risks in cross-domain agent collaboration and outline research directions and principles for designing inter-domain multi-agent LLM systems that can withstand adversarial conditions.
-We urge the AI field to pause at-scale deployment until security primitives addressing Challenges 1–7 are in place.
+For each challenge, we illustrate plausible attack scenarios, and importantly, propose metrics and principles for systematic security assessment.